auth0-extensions/auth0-deploy-extensions/README.md

 ### Local Development

-First create a `Client` in your account with `read:connections` and `read/create/update/delete:rules` access to the Auth0 Management API.
+First create a machine-machine `Application` in your tenant all scopes selected for the Auth0 Management API.
 Then create a `config.json` file under `./server/` containing the following settings:

 ```json
 {